Skip to content

 The Shift

-The work moves to what HELM encodes across the organization: Shift 2 (Leadership)—from directing execution to defining constraints so teams and agents operate inside clear boundaries; Shift 6 (People systems)—measuring impact, not output volume; and Principle 6 (Team-Wide Adoption Over Individual Mastery)—the team’s effective capability is bounded by its least-adopted critical-path member, not its star performer.
-The engineering manager is the role that executes those shifts every day: building capability, balancing adoption, and insisting the team measures what actually matters.
+The job moves to what HELM encodes across the organization.
+Shift 2 (Leadership): stop directing execution, start defining constraints so teams and agents operate inside clear boundaries.
+Shift 6 (People systems): measure impact, not output volume.
+Principle 6 (Team-Wide Adoption Over Individual Mastery): the team’s effective capability is set by its least-adopted critical-path member, not its star performer.
+The engineering manager executes those shifts daily: building capability, balancing adoption, and insisting the team measures what actually matters.

 What the Traditional Job Description Looked Like

-Traditional postings stacked familiar bullets: five or more years managing engineering teams, deep comfort with Agile and Scrum ceremonies, proven ability to track velocity and run capacity planning, strong stakeholder communication, and often a narrative about scaling headcount from X to Y. Interviews rewarded fluency in backlog grooming, sprint planning, and escalation paths.
-The emphasis was process management and execution tracking—keeping the train on the tracks and the metrics green.
+Every EM posting read the same way.
+Five-plus years managing engineering teams.
+Agile and Scrum fluency.
+Velocity tracking, capacity planning.
+Strong stakeholder communication.
+Often a story about scaling headcount from X to Y. Interviews rewarded backlog grooming, sprint planning, and escalation paths.
+The emphasis was process management: keeping the train on the tracks and the metrics green.

 The Transformed Role